Skip to content

 How CAMAudit Detects This

-CAMAudit uses AI classification to evaluate utility line items in your CAM reconciliation and categorize them by consumption type: common area (eligible), individually-metered tenant spaces (not eligible), vacant space (not eligible), and landlord-specific uses such as management offices or storage units (not eligible without lease authorization).
+CAMAudit uses AI classification to evaluate utility line items in your CAM reconciliation and categorize them by consumption type: common area, which is eligible, individually-metered tenant spaces, which are not eligible, vacant space, which is not eligible, and landlord-specific uses such as management offices or storage units, which are not eligible without explicit lease authorization.

-The tool flags utility line items that do not match common area consumption characteristics, including line items referencing specific unit addresses, sub-metered tenant spaces, or consumption categories that are inconsistent with shared facility operations.
+CAMAudit's utility overcharge detection rule flags utility line items that do not match common area consumption characteristics, including line items referencing specific unit addresses, sub-metered tenant spaces, or consumption categories that are inconsistent with shared facility operations based on the lease definition of common areas.

-When line items are flagged, CAMAudit generates a finding that identifies the specific charge, the consumption category, and the reason it does not qualify as a shared common area expense.
-The finding includes the documentation request language you need to obtain the utility bills and sub-metering records under your audit rights clause.
+CAMAudit generates a finding identifying the specific charge, the consumption category, and the reason it does not qualify as a shared common area expense.
+CAMAudit's finding includes the documentation request language you need to obtain the utility bills and sub-metering records under your audit rights clause.

 Real-World Example